House Holsta and The Copy War

 Merging did not solve the problem.
 (The merging AI, Ackermann Gold of Nova, later related this to the public and stated that it did not think it had any responsibility for correcting self-destructive behaviors in so trivial minds as virtuals; it later emigrated to Aleph Absolute.)
 After each merging he could relate the viewpoints of his instances, seeing the symmetry of the situation and only reinforcing the growing psychosis.

-In the 3000's the paranoia escalated into a silent war between the numerous copies of Erikk.
+In the 3000's AT the paranoia escalated into a silent war between the numerous copies of Erikk.
 Each began to work against the others to protect itself and give them the punishments he believed would fit them.
 Since they were all owners of the House they had enormous credit, and could hire the best hackers, infowar experts, disinformers, digital assassins and lawyers.
 Since the internal struggles were hidden behind smokescreens and frame-ups of competitors the internal collapse took over 180 years before it was apparent that the House was imploding on all fronts.
 At this point the Erikk copies had either been erased, sabotaged, mind controlled by other copies or were fleeing from the sinking ship.
-The economic collapse brought by the Copy War (as it became called) contributed to the 5187 hypereconomic recession.
+The economic collapse brought by the Copy War (as it became called) contributed to the 3187 AT hypereconomic recession.
 It also hurt many emerging terraformed worlds and led to shares in them being bought up by the empires furthering the consolidation; this in turn led to many cases of civil unrest or local violence.
 While the direct victims of the Copy War were just Erikk and a small number of involved people, the after-effects of the war hurt billions.